mottazabdelfattah/mottazabdelfattah.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
 My name is Moataz.
-I am a research scientist at the Visualization Research Center (VISUS) at the University of Stuttgart, Germany.
 Currently, I am working towards my PhD degree in data visualization.
 My research interests include designing scalable techniques for visualizing dynamic networks and building tools to help architects in shaping our future built world.
 During my PhD, I built various visualization prototypes using various technology stacks, including D3.js-JavaScript, C#-WPF, Java-Servlets, and, more recently, TypeScript-Angular.
 In the past, I have worked professionally as a Java and .NET developer.
 When I'm not working, I enjoy traveling, hiking, watching movies, playing sports, or catching up on some sleep :) Here, you will find some information about me and my little research projects.
 I will try to keep things up to date!

 {style="text-align: justify;"}